Quantum erasing the memory of Wigner's friend: Results

 \end{widetext} From the state above, we can compute the probability of all four outcomes.
 In particular, the probability of finding (A,ok) is $\vert \bra{A,\text{ok}}\Psi\rangle\vert^2 = 1/12$.

-Note that in Eq.~\eqref{Psia}, we have indicated in blue (resp. red) the terms coming from the photon traveling through arm $r$ (resp. $l$) for later discussion.
-This allows us to see that the interference between the two arms is responsible for the cancellation of the terms proportional to $\ket{V,\text{ok}}$.
+In Eq.~\eqref{Psia}, we have indicated in blue (resp. red) the terms coming from the photon traveling through arm $r$ (resp. $l$) for later discussion.
+We see that the interference between the two arms is responsible for the cancellation of the terms proportional to $\ket{V,\text{ok}}$.
 It is important for later to record the following property:

 \begin{property} Due to the interference between the two photon paths, the amplitude of the photon reaching one of the ports labeled by ``ok'' and having polarization V is zero.\\ \end{property}